-Policy-makers should also be aware of the fact that bubbles in house prices are more worrisome that those in equity prices, in part, because these tend to reflect domestic credit conditions, whereas equity prices tend to reflect global forces (Selody and Wilkins, 2004).
+Policy-makers should also be aware of the fact that bubbles in housing prices are more worrisome that those in equity prices, in part, because these tend to reflect domestic credit conditions, whereas equity prices tend to reflect global forces (Selody and Wilkins, 2004).
 Most industrial countries experienced sometimes violent boom and bust cycles in credit markets in the late 1980s and early 1990s (Hofmann, 2001).
 Similarly, Latin American countries experienced a boom and bust cycle in both, property prices and credit aggregates.
 There is clear evidence that in Latin American countries during the 1990s, asset prices booms contributed to an increased perception among individuals about positives changes in wealth and their creditworthiness that allowed agents to increase their indebtedness (Herrera and Perry, 2003).

 Likewise, housing prices are more likely to end in a bust and to be costly.
-For example, Helbling and Terrones (2003) find that only 25 per cent of the equity-price booms in the past 30 years ended in busts, while around 50 per cent of house price booms ended in bust.
+For example, Helbling and Terrones (2003) find that only 25% of the equity-price booms in the past 30 years ended in busts, while around 50% of house price booms ended in bust.
 Housing price bubbles give home buyers a false sense of the real return they can expect on their investment, which can lead to speculative home buying and overinvestment in the real housing stock.
 This can lead to overinvestment in physical capital, overconsumption, and overextension of credit.
-The process reverses when the bubble burst.
+The process reverses when the bubble bursts.
 The decline in housing prices results in a deterioration in balance sheets that constrains spending and investment.
 Given a lower value of collateral, the financial institutions are less willing to lend.
 This can cause decreased spending on investment, consumption and increased bankruptcies.

-The main goal of this paper is to provide some elements to the debate about a direct response of monetary policy to asset prices based in the recent Colombian experience with the housing sector.
-The analysis is based on an extension of a structural dynamic general equilibrium model of financial accelerator for the housing sector developed for Aoki, et al (2004).
+The main goal of this paper is to provide some elements in the debate about a direct response of monetary policy to asset prices based in the recent Colombian experience with the housing sector.
+The analysis is based on an extension of a structural dynamic general equilibrium model of financial accelerator for the housing sector developed by Aoki et al. (2004).
 The extension of the model consists in allowing the possibility of non-fundamental movements in housing prices (bubbles).
 The model is calibrated for the Colombian economy and then some simulation exercises are performed to establish the response of the main macroeconomic variables when monetary policy react to housing prices misalignments and when it does not.

-The first section of the paper presents a brief overview of the debate on monetary policy and asset prices.
-A description of some stylized facts of the Colombian economy is presented in section two.
-Section three presents the model used for simulations and some econometric evidence for Colombia.
-The results of the model-based simulations under alternative scenarios are presented in Section four.
-Section five concludes.
+The rest of the paper is organized as follows.
+Section II of the paper presents a brief overview of the debate on monetary policy and asset prices.
+A description of some stylized facts of the Colombian economy is presented in section III.
+Section IV presents the model used for simulations and some econometric evidence for Colombia.
+The results of the model-based simulations under alternative scenarios are presented in section V. Section VI concludes.